Autonomous-Finance/ao-ownership-renounce-manager/README.md

 Upon receiving a `"MakeRenounce"` message, _Ownerhip Renounce Manager_ sends an `Eval` to install a new handler on _Renouncer_, which revokes ownership when triggered.

-The installed handler is also marked with a nonce that is partly random, partly specific to the current time.
+The installed handler is also marked with a **nonce** that is partly random, partly specific to the current time.
 Therefore the nonce **cannot be known beforehand** by _Renouncer_.

-Additionally to ownership renouncement, the installed handler would **send a message with the nonce back** to the _Ownerhip Renounce Manager_, thereby proving that it has executed the handler installed specifically for this purpose.
+Additionally to ownership renouncement, the installed handler **sends a message with the nonce back** to the _Ownerhip Renounce Manager_, thereby proving that it has executed the handler installed specifically for this purpose.

 Upon receiving the confirmation of the Handler being added, the _Ownership Renounce Manager_ proceeds to triggering that handler, thereby effectively renouncing its own ownership over _Renouncer_.